How to add a directory to the PATH?

 PATH="$HOME/bin${PATH:+:${PATH}}"

-for prepending (instead of PATH="$HOME/bin:$PATH"
+for prepending (instead of PATH="$HOME/bin:$PATH").

-This avoids the spurious leading/trailing colon when $PATH
+This avoids the spurious leading/trailing colon when $PATH is initially empty, which can have undesired effects.

 See e.g. https://unix.stackexchange.com/questions/162891/append-to-path-like-variable-without-creating-leading-colon-if-unset